awslabs/mountpoint-s3/doc/LOGGING.md

 # Logging

-Mountpoint for Amazon S3 uses the [tracing](https://docs.rs/tracing/latest/tracing/) ecosystem for logging.
-This makes it easy to configure the verbosity and target of log output.
-The logging level is minimal by default, but for reporting issues or debugging application problems, you may want to customize this logging behavior.

-## Log outputs

-By default, Mountpoint for Amazon S3 will not emit any logs to disk.
+By default, Mountpoint for Amazon S3 emits high-severity log information to [syslog](https://datatracker.ietf.org/doc/html/rfc5424) if available on your system.
+To view these logs on systems using `journald` (most modern Linux distributions, including Amazon Linux), run:

+    journalctl -e SYSLOG_IDENTIFIER=mount-s3

+On other systems, syslog entries are likely written to a file such as `/var/log/syslog`.

+When running in foreground mode (the `-f, --foreground` command-line argument), Mountpoint will emit logs to stdout in addition to syslog or any configured log directory (see below).

+## Logging to a file

-You can enable logging to disk by providing a destination directory using the `-l, --log-directory` command-line argument.
+You can direct logs to a file instead of syslog by providing a destination directory using the `-l, --log-directory` command-line argument.
 The directory will be created if it doesn't exist.
 A new log file will be created for each execution of `mount-s3`.
-Both the directory and log files are created with permissions such that the process owner has read/write access and the group has read access.
+Both the directory and log files are created with read/write access for the process owner and read access for the process owner's group.
-Log files are not rotated or cleaned up.
+Log files are not automatically rotated or cleaned up.

-When running in foreground mode (`-f, --foreground`), `mount-s3` will emit logs to stdout in addition to any configured log directory.
+## Disabling logging

+If you do not want to record any logs, use the `--no-log` command-line argument.
+This argument cannot be combined with other logging-related command-line arguments.

-## Log details
+## Verbose logging

-By default, the logging level is minimal.
+By default, Mountpoint only logs high-severity events.
 For reporting issues or debugging application problems, it can be helpful to increase this verbosity.
-We use the common `RUST_LOG` environment variable for controlling log verbosity and subjects.

-To control the log verbosity, set the `RUST_LOG` environment variable.
-If unset, it defaults to `error` to enable only error-level log messages.
-Verbosity can be increased by instead setting `RUST_LOG` to `warn`, `info`, `debug`, or `trace`.
+You can enable more verbose logging with the `--debug` command-line argument.
+We recommend logging to a file (the `-l, --log-directory` argument above) when using this option.

+### Advanced logging verbosity options

+To enable more verbose logging for the AWS Common Runtime that Mountpoint uses to communicate with S3, use the `--debug-crt` command-line argument.
+These logs are very verbose, and should be combined with the `-l, --log-directory` and `--debug` arguments described above.

-`RUST_LOG` can also control the subjects that are included in the log output.
-By default, all subjects are included, but verbosity can be configured on a per-subject basis.
-For example, setting `RUST_LOG` to `trace,awscrt=off` turns on trace-level logging for all subjects except `awscrt`.
-See the [tracing documentation](https://docs.rs/tracing-subscriber/0.3.16/tracing_subscriber/struct.EnvFilter.html) for more details on how to configure `RUST_LOG`.
+For finer-grained control over log verbosity, Mountpoint uses the `MOUNTPOINT_LOG` environment variable, which overrides the verbosity options above.
+The `MOUNTPOINT_LOG` environment variable uses the [`tracing-subscriber` directive syntax](https://docs.rs/tracing-subscriber/0.3.17/tracing_subscriber/filter/struct.EnvFilter.html), and can be used to control log verbosity on a per-subject basis.
+For example, setting `MOUNTPOINT_LOG` to `trace` enables all trace-level logs, while `trace,awscrt=warn` enables trace-level logs for all log subjects except `awscrt`, which has only warning-level logging enabled.

-### Logging suggestions

-For interactive debugging, we often set `RUST_LOG=debug,awscrt=off` to enable debug-level errors for everything except the AWS Common Runtime (the `awscrt` subject).
-The Common Runtime logging is more verbose, so it's helpful to filter those messages out interactively.

-For reporting issues, we suggest `RUST_LOG=trace,awscrt=debug` as a good default choice.